KayraBasturk6186/Electronics-Projects/README.md

-  ESP32 Sensor Monitoring Web Server
+  ESP32 Sensor Monitoring Web Server:
 This project uses an ESP32 microcontroller to create a simple yet effective wireless sensor monitoring system.
 It reads environmental data from multiple sensors and hosts a lightweight web server, allowing users to view live sensor readings from any device on the same Wi-Fi network.

   Features: